stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - you need to adapt your development environment to our OpenID configuration

 ## 2.1.
 Configuring your Sandbox Environment
-Your company will provide us both functional and technical information we will use to create your Sandbox.
+Your company will provide us through <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7">our B2B portal</a> the functional and technical information needed to create your Sandbox.
 These information include (not exhaustively):

 - Information to customize the user consent screen
 -  JWKSet URL, and associated SSL/TLS certificate